 - Authenticator Assurance Levels (AAL) determine how securely users prove their identity during subsequent logins.

-Identity Assurance Level 2 (IAL2) is the middle of three levels of identity proofing and maintains a good balance of strong protection for your personal information and reasonable convenience for users.
-To be in compliance with IAL2, a platform must do both of the following:
+IAL2 is the middle of three identity proofing levels and strikes a good balance between strong protection and user convenience.
+To be IAL2-compliant, a platform must do both of the following:

-- Validate a government-issued photo ID
+- Validate a government-issued photo ID.

-- Confirm the authenticity of identifying information through record checks
+- Confirm the authenticity of identifying information through record checks.

-They must provide #1 and either #2 or #3 from the list below:
+Users must provide #1 and either #2 or #3 from the list below:

 - Something they know (like a password)